ginkgoch/blog/source/_posts/20191230-quick-started-demo.md

 | 2    | ANG  | Angola  |
 | 3    | ANG  | Angola  |

-> I have a cross platform (can run in macOS, Linux and Win so far) GUI application [Ginkgoch Shapefile Viewer](https://github.com/ginkgoch/node-shapefile-viewer/releases) that allows to load shapefile, and render on top of a shapefile.
-Then you can visually tell what the shapefile looks like and the table data it includes.
+> I have a cross platform (can run in macOS, Linux and Win so far) mapping application for desktop [Shapefile Viewer](https://github.com/ginkgoch/node-shapefile-viewer/releases) that allows to load shapefile, and render on based on a shapefile.
+Then you can visually tell what the shapefile looks like and the features it includes.
 >
 > ![Shapefile Viewer](/post-imgs/20191230/overview.png)
 >
-> If GUI is too heavy to you, here is also a [command line tool](https://github.com/ginkgoch/node-shapefile-cli) you could look into.
+> If GUI is too heavy to you, here is also a [command line tool](https://github.com/ginkgoch/node-shapefile-cli) to use.

 ##### Render areas based on values